Microsemi: James Peterson education claims

 In 2009 Barry Minkow, co-founder of the Fraud Discovery Institute, published a report claiming that James Peterson, Microsemi's president and CEO, had not obtained a bachelor's degree or Master of Business Administration as he had listed on his biography on STEC Inc.’s regulatory filings (as part of his board position with that company) and on a US government security clearance application.
 Peterson responded with a public statement saying he "categorically" denied the reports.
 The next day, the registrar of Brigham Young University advised that they had double-checked and had no records of Peterson ever having obtained any degrees.
 An independent inquiry was made on behalf of the board by the law firm Munger, Tolles & Olson, which confirmed that in fact Peterson had not earned either degree.
 As a penalty for misrepresenting his academic credentials, Peterson paid Microsemi a fine and forwent his 2008 bonus.

-Backdoor
+ProASIC3 Backdoor Claims

-In 2012, a backdoor was found in Microsemi's ProASIC3.
+In 2012, researchers discovered a susceptability in Microsemi's ProASIC3 to a new type of analysis based on DPA, allowing extraction of an undocumented factory encryption key.
+A leaked draft copy of the conference paper claimed the vulnerability constituted an backdoor.
+The researchers claimed that several factory script files constituted proof the factory passcode constituted an intentional backdoor, but the contents of the scripts were not included in the report.